 6F is picking up SST for 09 MY.
 This system has two new PCM inputs, an upshift switch and a downshift switch.
-The switches are built into the shifter (defined as an H-gate in this implementation):
+The switches are built into the shifter (defined as an H-gate in this implementation) or Paddles located on the steering wheel (Paddle implementation):